cwang23/CDPH-Breast-Cancer-Project/README.md

 ## Model Performance
-For both models, we looked at the ROC AUC curves to identify the best performing model, and we used this value to evaluate the performance of both models.
+For both models, we looked at the ROC AUC to identify the best performing model, and we used this value to evaluate the performance of both models.

 Overall, the “success rate” or number of individuals classified correctly depends on what is chosen as the cutoff for who is uninsured, or who is at a high risk of breast cancer.
 As the goal of this project is to inform a targeted campaign for breast cancer screening, we chose to cast a broad net.
 Thus, we tried to capture more positive results, which also led us to capture more individuals who may not be uninsured or have a high risk of breast cancer.
 In other words, we emphasized the recall of the models when determining the cutoffs.